 SustainabilityWe are a clinical-stage biotechnology company focused on enhancing the health and well-being of patients with chronic hepatitis B virus (HBV) infection.
-This commitment drives our efforts to forge a new and differentiated path to treating this condition, inspired by the needs of over 250 million people worldwide who are chronically infected with HBV.
+This commitment drives our efforts to forge a new and differentiated path to treating this condition, inspired by the needs of the estimated 270 million people worldwide who are chronically infected with HBV.

 We are a growing team of biotechnology professionals, almost all of whom work in corporate offices and laboratory space in the United States.
 We also have a small team in China.
 All of our product candidates are currently in clinical development or in varying stages of pre-clinical development.